ksassnowski/venture-docs/docs/usage/preparing-your-jobs.md

 - use Illuminate\Bus\Queueable;
 use Sassnowski\Venture\WorkflowStep;
-use Sassnowski\Venture\WorkflowStepInterface;
+use Sassnowski\Venture\WorkflowableJob;

-class MyJob implements WorkflowStepInterface
+class MyJob implements WorkflowableJob
 {
     use WorkflowStep;
 -   use Queueable;